 Eventually, at the suggestion of a friend of his mother’s, Kellan was sent to public school, where he gradually adapted to the mainstream culture.
-He graduated high school and attended college at Oregon State University’s College of Forestry, but dropped out in his third year.
+He graduated high school and attended Central Oregon College, but dropped out in his fourth year.

 Despite being raised to follow in his mother’s footsteps as a seeker of balance in the natural and supernatural worlds, Kellan chose a different path, establishing himself as a private investigator.
 Originally intending to live his life entirely within the civilized boundaries of the modern, mundane world, Kellan found himself drawn into the intrigues of the woodland creatures and spirits of his childhood who either remembered him or knew his family by reputation.
 He has confronted primordial people of the mounds, encountered aspects of the Green Man, and been hired by a woman claiming to be an elfen emissary of Santa Claus.